The Story of Barronelle’s Appeal to the Supreme Court

 And then on June 6, 2019, the Washington State Supreme Court issued its new ruling, denying Barronelle’s freedom once again.
 It ruled that the government can force Barronelle to create custom art and participate in events that conflict with her faith.

 Our nation has a long history of protecting the right of peaceful citizens to hold different views about important issues like the meaning of marriage.
-Yet the government is threatening Barronelle just because she has a different view on marriage than the state does.
+Yet the government threatened Barronelle because she has a different view on marriage than the State does.

-But this case is not over.
-We are standing with Barronelle and have petitioned the U.S. Supreme Court once again.
 We must stand together as opponents of religious freedom continue to try to punish people of faith for their beliefs.
-And your support today could help turn the tide for Barronelle.
+And your support today could help turn the tide for others who find themselves in the same position as Barronelle.

-You can make a difference to help Barronelle get justice
+You can make a difference and help people of faith get justice

-Thanks be to God, a generous family has given a $2 million challenge grant to help provide a strong legal defense for Barronelle and others like her.
+Thanks be to God, a generous family has given a $1 million challenge grant to help provide a strong legal defense for religious freedom and others like Barronelle.

-Please help as generously as you are able.
-Through your help, we are able to provide the strongest possible legal defense for people like Barronelle who are targeted for their faith.
+Please help as generously as you can.
+Through your help, we are able to provide a strong legal defense for people like Barronelle who are targeted for their faith.

-When Christians stand together, pray together, and unite in action, we can defeat those who would deny us our religious freedom.
+When Christians stand together, pray together, and unite in action, we can help protect religious freedom for everyone.

-Please help further the impact of a $2 million challenge grant.
-There’s more than just Barronelle’s religious freedom at stake here.
-If the Washington Supreme Court’s view of the law is correct, then freedom of conscience for all citizens is at risk.
+Please help further the impact of a $1 million challenge grant.
+Freedom of conscience for all citizens is at risk.

 Further the impact of the challenge grant with your gift today